docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

         - 10.20.30.40
     ```

-    This approach has the same upsides and downside as the former approach.
+    **Advantages / Disadvantages**

+    - :+1: simple
+    - :-1: requires a dedicated, publicly routable IP address
+    - :-1: limited to the node with the dedicated IP address
+    - :point_right: requires manually setting the IP

 === "Host network"

+    **General**

     One way to also preserve the real client IP is to use `hostPort` and `hostNetwork: true`.
-With this approach, you bind DMS to a specific node, but also benefit from reduced complexity.
-Moreover, it is not possible to access DMS via other cluster nodes, only via the node that DMS was deployed on.
-Additionally, every Port within the container is exposed on the host side.
+This approach is similar to host network in Docker.

+    **Example**

     ```yaml
     ---